 The optimal choice for long-term equipment plans and intended eventual ownership, a capital lease (similar to a finance lease) classifies equipment as being owned by the lessee, allowing the lessee to claim tax deductions on the equipment depreciation.
 A capital lease usually provides a more attractive purchase incentive at the end of the lease term.

-Equipment Finance Agreement (EFA)
+Equipment Finance Agreement (EFA) or Equipment Loan Program

 A method of equipment financing with fixed payments for a predetermined number of months, where the borrower owns the equipment and the lender merely retains a security interest through the transaction.
 Between the borrower and an equipment lessor, this sort of agreement is used as a method of refinancing equipment after the lessee has already received and paid for the equipment, but prefers to spread the expensed capital over a payment term.
 Both the depreciated value of the equipment and the interest on finance payments are tax deductible to the borrower.
 The equipment finance agreement is an equipment loan.